AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/advanced-usage.md

 ## Login

-Use the user information of the current user object that conforms to `EaseProfileProtocol` to log in to `EaseChatUIKit`.

-Create a user on Agora Console and pass in the user ID into the `userId` field in the following code.
+Use the information of the current user object that conforms to `EaseProfileProtocol` to log in to UIKIt.
+Pass in the user ID into the `userId` field in the following code:

-If you have integrated Chat SDK, all user IDs can be used to log in to UIKit.

 ```swift
 public final class YourAppUser: NSObject, EaseProfileProtocol {